plmwong/librato4net/README.md

 ----------

 * `username` (required) : The username for accessing your Librato account.
-* `apiKey` (required) : The API key for accessing your Librato account.
+* `apikey` (required) : The API key for accessing your Librato account.
 The API key can be set up under 'Account Settings' / 'All API Tokens' in your Librato account.

 Configuration Example
 ----------------